spotlightpa/poor-richard/content/news/2021-02-03-SPLEVENTXX.md

 You can <a href="mailto:ypiper@spotlightpa.org?subject=COVID%20Event%20Question">submit a question</a> for our team to answer during the event.
 Our panelists include:

-- <b>Dr. Frederic Bushman</b>,&nbsp;Professor of Microbiology&nbsp;at UPenn Perelman School of Medicine
+- <b>Dr. Frederic Bushman</b>, Professor of Microbiology at UPenn Perelman School of Medicine

 - <b>Eric Kiehl</b>, Director of Policy &amp; Partnership at Pennsylvania Association of Community Health Centers

+- <b>George Fernandez</b>, CEO of Latino Connection

 - <b>Ese Olumhense</b>, Investigative Health Reporter, Spotlight PA